mistakevin/jekyll-clean/_layouts/README.md

 </html>
 ```

-Then when you create a page, like `index.html`, you could put:
+Then when you create a page, like `index.html`, you could "extend" the "layout":

 ```html
 ---